jbee/jbee.github.io/lex/index.md

 ## Encoding

-In general the parsing is not (and should not be) aware of encoding.
+In general the matching is not (and should not be) aware of encoding.
 This plays well with some encodings, like UTF-8, and badly with others.